 AEO Engine

-AEO Engine ($797-2,997/mo) runs 50+ autonomous agents that generate 15-60 articles per month and seed Reddit and Quora with optimized content.
+AEO Engine ($1,597-2,997/mo) is a done-for-you service that generates 30-60 articles per month, builds DA35+ backlinks, seeds Reddit and Quora, and runs PR outreach.
 As of June 2026, it tracks 4 AI search engines with a dedicated strategist on every account.

-AEO Engine is one of two generative engine optimization tools (alongside Loudmink) that actually post on Reddit.
-The Reddit seeding matters for generative engine optimization because Google AI Overviews increasingly pull from Reddit threads for recommendation and comparison queries.
-At $797/mo minimum, AEO Engine costs more than Loudmink Max ($599/mo) while covering fewer engines (4 vs 5) and offering no YouTube execution.
-Some plans include a 15-25% revenue share on top of the monthly fee, which penalizes growth.
+AEO Engine is one of the few generative engine optimization platforms (alongside Loudmink) that actually post on Reddit, and its backlink and PR work is genuinely more hands-off than anything Loudmink offers.
+The Reddit seeding matters because Google AI Overviews increasingly pull from Reddit threads for recommendation and comparison queries.
+Pick AEO Engine if you want a fully managed service and have the budget: at $1,597/mo minimum it costs well above Loudmink Max ($599/mo), covers fewer engines (4 vs 5), and offers no YouTube execution.

 Best for: Ecommerce brands that want Reddit and Quora seeding with dedicated strategist support and have budget above $800/mo.